Lattice physics approaches for neural networks: Fundamentals

-In actual recordings during a neurophysiology experiment, $\Omega$ collects the temporal sequence of spikes of an arbitrary number of neurons aligned with events or stimuli specific to the chosen experimental paradigm.
-It is established that information encoding and transfer in neural circuits rely on correlations between neurons\cite{Shadlen1998,Panzeri1999,Averbeck2006,Cohen2011}.
+In actual recordings during a neurophysiology experiment, $\Omega$ collects the temporal sequence of spikes of an arbitrary number of neurons aligned with the events or stimuli specific to the chosen experimental paradigm included in $T$.
+During experiments, we handle multiple trials for the same stimulus presentation or the same behavioral condition.
+For a single trial, the kernel $\Omega$ simply contains the spike trains for the $N$ neurons recorded.
+It is established that information encoding and transfer in neural circuits rely on correlations, with brain functions mediated by dynamic changes in the correlated firing of groups of neurons\cite{Gerstein1969,Aertsen1989,Vaadia1995,Shadlen1998,Panzeri1999,Averbeck2006}.
 Then, let us introduce the space correlation matrix

 and the time correlation matrix